Skip to main content

 Adding and editing sources

-Selecting the triple dot icon next to the + icon allows you to import source coordinates via a text file.
+Selecting the triple-dot icon next to the Add split-button allows you to import source coordinates via a text file.
 When uploading via text files, all sources are assumed as omnidirectional, but this can be changed in the sidepanel after the file has been imported.
 Each line in the file should have three values for the X,Y and Z coordinates respectively.
 The coordinates should be separated by a comma, for example:

 2,2,3